JetBrains/Qodana/topics/gitlab.md

 ```

 ## Expose Qodana reports

+<link-summary>To make a report available in any given merge request without using Qodana Cloud, you can change the path
+to the artifacts.</link-summary>

 To make a report available in any given merge request without using Qodana Cloud,
 you can use the `artifacts` [`expose_as`](%GitLabExpose%) keywords